vippsas/webhooks-api/quick-start.md

 * `client_secret` - Merchant key required for getting the access token.
 * `Ocp-Apim-Subscription-Key` - Merchant subscription key.
 * `merchantSerialNumber` - Merchant ID.
-* `callbackUrl` - Some HTTPS url that can receive a POST request callback.
+* `callbackUrl` - Some HTTPS URL that can receive a POST request callback.

 ## Step 1 - Setup